Kong/docs.konghq.com/app/_hub/kong-inc/pre-function/how-to/_index.md

 nav_title: Getting started with Pre-function
 ---

-Let's test out the Pre-function plugin by filtering requests based on header names.

 The following guide shows you how set the plugin up in the access phase.
 In this example, the plugin will look for a request matching `x-custom-auth`.
 If the header exists in the request, it lets the request through.
 If the header doesn't exist, it terminates the request early.

 Let's test out the Pre-function plugin by filtering requests based on header names.

+## Set up the plugin

 {% navtabs %}
 {% navtab With a database %}

-1. Create a service on Kong:
+1. Create a {{site.base_gateway}} service:

     ```bash
     curl -i -X POST http://localhost:8001/services/ \